swarup-rj/swarup-rj12.github.io/_posts/2019-05-05-machine-learning-basics.md

 from sklearn.tree import DecisionTreeClassifier #for using Decision Tree Algoithm
 ```

-    /Users/swarupranjanbehera/anaconda2/lib/python2.7/site-packages/sklearn/cross_validation.py:41: DeprecationWarning: This module was deprecated in version 0.18 in favor of the model_selection module into which all the refactored classes and functions are moved.
-Also note that the interface of the new CV iterators are different from that of this module.
-This module will be removed in 0.20.
-      "This module will be removed in 0.20.", DeprecationWarning)

 ```python
 iris.shape #get the shape of the dataset
 ```
     (150, 5)